 DIA is getting direct Norwegian Air flight to Italian capital in 2020.
 Put on a stylish sunglasses-scarf combo and start saying “Ciao” into the mirror, Denver.
 Come springtime, there will be a direct flight from DIA to Rome.
 Norwegian Air will launch seasonal service between DIA and the Italian capital on March 31, the low-cost international carrier announced.
 (The Denver Post, November 12, 2019)

-GOOD NEWS AGAIN FROM ROME AND THE VATICAN FOR YOU TRAVELING TO ITALY in 2020.
+IF AND WHEN WE WILL BE ABLE TO TRAVEL TO ITALY AGAIN, WE STILL HAVE GOOD NEWS FROM ROME AND THE VATICAN FOR YOU TRAVELERS TO ITALY IN 2020

 Once again, the agreement between the Vatican and the Dante has been renewed once again for the year 2020.
 It allows us to visit the museums at a lower price and get in front of the long lines simply by presenting the Dante Society membership card.
 The cost to visit the Museums is 16 euros per person, and 1 euro if you decide to purchase the Art and Faith DVD on the Treasures of the Vatican.
 The Dante membership card may be obtained by contacting Rhonda Hopkins at 720-596-4169, email@example.com, or Gianfranco Marcantonio at 303-494-3080 firstname.lastname@example.org .